pulumi/examples/aws-py-assume-role/README.md

 $ export AWS_ACCESS_KEY_ID="$(pulumi stack output --stack assume-role-create accessKeyId)"
 $ export AWS_SECRET_ACCESS_KEY="$(pulumi stack output --stack assume-role-create secretAccessKey)"
 ```

-Like before, you should downgrade to grpcio 1.29.0 if necessary.

 The configuration variable `roleToAssumeARN` must be set to the ARN of the role allowing S3 access, and the AWS region
 must be set to the region in which you wish to operate: